JayasreeSuryadevara/Ecletsy/README.md

 # Ecletsy

 Ecletsy is an attempt to clone online unique product retailer Etsy.
+Built on Ruby on Rails framework with PostgreSQL, and React on frontend.

 ## Link to Ecletsy
   [Ecletsy](https://ecletsy.herokuapp.com/#/)